Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: The stationary phase

 \begin{remark} When the model is well-specified i.e $P = F_{x_0}$, $\mathbb{E}S_i(x_0, Y) = 0$.
 By Jensen's inequality,

-Thus, using a batch size of $m$ is not $m$ times better than using a batch size of $1$.
-In terms of the total computational cost, it is thus optimal to choose $m = 1$. \end{remark}
+Thus, similar to Remark \ref{rem:optimal_m}, using a batch size of $m (> 1)$ is not $m$ times better than using a batch size of $1$.
+In terms of the total computational cost, it is hence optimal to choose $m = 1$. \end{remark}

-\begin{remark} Since we do not rescale time, Theorem \ref{theo:zzss_stat_fixed} implies that the ZZ-SS process requires $O(1)$ time to obtain an (approximately) independent sample.
-Assuming computational bounds are of the same order as the switching rate i.e. $O(n)$, the total computational complexity of the ZZ-SS sampler is thus estimated to be $O(n)$. \end{remark}